-Students will be required to carry out a number of vocational activities and attend a number of vocational seminars such as:
+Students will be required to carry out several vocational activities and attend a few vocational seminars such as:

 - Carry out a questionnaire on someone who has two illnesses and prepare a plan to improve their health. - Carry out a risk assessment of a health and social care setting. - Visit health and social care settings. - Attend a seminar with a social worker, a child protection officer and other health and social care professionals.